-Mrs R Fonseka: Teacher of Science
+Mrs R Fonseka-McFarlane: Head of Biology

 Mrs Fonseka's passion for science stems from her school days where she enjoyed the variety of her science lessons, and the opportunities to explore new ideas.
 She aims to teach science classes which encourage self-confidence, inquisitiveness and independence.

 Away from teaching, Mrs Fonseka enjoys travelling and aims to visit a new country each year.

 After graduating with a degree in Religion from Wesleyan University in Connecticut, in the USA, Ms Freeling worked on a gubernatorial campaign in Maine, as a middle-school librarian in South Dakota, and as an editor at an environmental think tank in California.
 She then spent several years as a magazine editor in San Francisco before relocating to London, where she worked as a librarian before training to teach.
 She continues to be a strong proponent of the value of reading for pleasure, both for academic attainment and for individual well-being.

 Away from teaching, she enjoys reading (of course), art museums, travelling, and walks in the countryside.

 Miss M Gil Valera: Teacher of Modern Foreign Languages

 Miss Gil Valera was born and raised in Bullas, a small town in Murcia, Spain, and studied English Language and Literature at the University of Murcia.
 She later moved to London where she worked as a teaching assistant and completed a PGCE in Modern Foreign Languages at Roehampton University.
 She is currently studying a National Professional Qualification in Leading Teaching.